 When the new machines are in the Running phase, you can scale the compute machine set to the original number of replicas.

-9. Scale the compute machine set to the original number of replicas by running the following command:
+8. To remove the machines that were created with the old configuration, scale the compute machine set to the original number of replicas by running the following command: